Paul W. Bryant Jr.

 Paul William Bryant Jr. (born c.
-1945) is an American banker, investor and philanthropist from Alabama.
+1945) is an American banker and investor from Alabama.

 Early life and family background

 Paul William Bryant Jr. was born circa 1945.
 His father, Bear Bryant, was an American football player and coach.

 Bryant graduated from the University of Alabama in Tuscaloosa, Alabama with a degree in Commerce in 1966.

 Career

 Bryant founded the People's Bank in the late 1960s, and later sold it.
 He also served as general manager of minor league baseball's Birmingham Barons.
 By 1977, he established GreeneTrack, dog racing track located in Greene County, Alabama, with A. Wayne May, a veterinarian, and Sam Phelps, a lawyer.
 He went on to establish more tracks in Texas (for example in La Marque, Texas), Idaho, and Iowa.
 By 1995, they were incorporated as GreenTrack, Inc. As of 2009, he owned 72% of GreenTrack.
 Bryant is also the President of Greene County Greyhound Park.
 He also serves as the President of Green Group, Inc.

 Bryant invests in "dog and horse racing, the insurance industry, cement making, catfish farming and banking."
 He is worth "hundreds of millions of dollars."
 In 1995, Bryant acquired Reynolds Ready Mix, a cement company later renamed Ready Mix USA.
 By 2011, he sold it to Cemex, a Mexican construction corporation, for US$350 million.
 In 1999, he acquired a stake in Harvest Select Catfish Inc., a company which raises catfish in Alabama and Mississippi.
 He was also the co-founder of Alabama Reassurance Co., later known as Alabama Life Reinsurance Co., a reinsurance company.

 In 2005, Bryant founded the Bryant Bank.
 He serves as its chairman.

 He co-authored two books about American football in 2013.